romixlab/embedded_bedrock/README.md

 ## Firmware template

+### Disclaimer

+Note that due to the sheer amount of microcontrollers out there it is next to impossible to cover all the edge cases, though for most of the STM32's and a few hand-coded MCUs from other vendors majority of functionality should work.
+Please generate a test project for example for STM32H725IG to evaluate the full capabilities of this template and decide whether you want to use or modify it for your needs.

 * [x] Load STM32 data from stm32-data-generated to generate memory.x and others
     * [x] Generate memory.x
     * [x] Check if package contains SMPS pins and ask for a correct configuration option